a-rashid-saaka/google-workspace/README.md

 I. On the Security page, scroll down, and click "Less secure apps."

-Some third-party apps continue to use less secure sign-in technology.
-You can choose to deny access for these apps, which we recommend, or choose to allow access despite the risks.
+Some third-party apps use insecure sign-in methods.
+You can either deny access, which is recommended , or allow it despite the risks.

 II.
 Make sure that "Disable access to less secure apps (recommended)" is selected.
 Click SAVE if you need to change this setting.